 - “Family Portrait” is a call to heal a rift that developed within her own family;

-- “Love Can’t Live in the Dark” is about rising above the futility of being in a relationship with someone who is infatuated with someone else; and
+- “Love Can’t Live in the Dark” — a song about love triangle complications — is about rising above the futility of being in a relationship with someone who is infatuated with someone else; and

 - “End of the Bridge” is about staying steadfastly committed to the fulfillment of a dream in the face of seemingly-overwhelming obstacles.